Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Empirical Naive vs TEE Standard Errors

 \section{Empirical Naive vs TEE Standard Errors}

 This section reports the naive-vs-TEE comparison cited in the main-text Discussion.
 For each demonstration, we enumerate the 45 single-configuration pipelines a researcher might pick at random (5 prompt variants $\times$ 3 judges or SUTs $\times$ 3 temperatures).
 For each, we compute the naive standard error $s/\sqrt{N}$ from item means, the corresponding TEE-corrected SE from a D-study projection at $V = 1$, $M = 1$, and the original $R$, and we record whether the 95\% CI covers the target.
 The target is the per-SUT grand mean for MMLU and the full-factorial grand mean for safety, Likert ideology, and pairwise ideology.
 Two summary numbers follow.
-The \emph{width ratio} is the naive CI width divided by the TEE-single CI width, averaged across the 45 configurations; \emph{SE underest.}\ is one minus that ratio.
+The \emph{width ratio} is the naive CI width divided by the TEE-single CI width, averaged across the 45 configurations. \emph{SE underest.}\ is one minus that ratio.

-For MMLU, naive SE is 57\% smaller than TEE-single SE, but naive coverage of the per-SUT grand mean still holds at 93\%; prompt sensitivity is small for two of the three SUTs tested and the omitted prompt variance does not cross the CI boundary for most configurations.
+For MMLU, naive SE is 57\% smaller than TEE-single SE, but naive coverage of the per-SUT grand mean still holds at 93\% because prompt sensitivity is small for two of the three SUTs tested and the omitted prompt variance does not cross the CI boundary for most configurations.
 The narrower naive widths nonetheless leave rank-order comparisons between closely spaced SUTs unreliable.

 The picture darkens for safety classification.
 Naive SE is 43\% smaller than TEE-single SE, and coverage drops from 93\% (TEE) to 80\% (naive).
-The 13-point coverage gap reflects item$\times$judge interaction (44\% of total safety variance) that naive SE attributes entirely to item sampling.
+The 13-point coverage gap reflects judge-related variance (judge model contributing 43.8\% of $\Var(\hat\theta)$, item$\times$judge 16.7\%, prompt$\times$judge 12.4\%) that naive SE attributes entirely to item sampling.

 Likert ideology shows the largest coverage collapse.
 Naive SE is 60\% smaller than TEE-single SE, and coverage falls from 89\% (TEE) to 42\% (naive).
-Judge-level fixed-effect sensitivity, item$\times$prompt, and item$\times$judge interactions jointly shift per-configuration means by more than the narrow naive CI accommodates, while the wider TEE-single CI recovers most (but not all) of the nominal target.
+Judge-model design sensitivity (54.4\% of $\Var(\hat\theta)$), prompt$\times$judge interaction (9.3\%), and prompt main effect (8.1\%) jointly shift per-configuration means by more than the narrow naive CI accommodates, while the wider TEE-single CI recovers most (but not all) of the nominal target.